bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/string.md

 Same as case insensitive perl regex &lt;string&gt;.
 This inspector is available on Solaris but only on x86 and x64 architectures.

+# case insensitive posix regex &lt;string&gt; : regular expression

+Returns an object representing a POSIX compliant, case-insensitive, regular expression corresponding to the supplied string.
+This inspector is available on Solaris but only on x86 and x64 architectures.

+# case insensitive posix regular expression &lt;string&gt; : regular expression

+Same as case insensitive posix regex &lt;string&gt;.
+This inspector is available on Solaris but only on x86 and x64 architectures.

 # cast &lt;string&gt; : cast

 Returns a list of the objects that can be cast into the type specified by &lt;string&gt;.